Skin Cancer Check with Skin Photos - Online App

 - Avoid excessive light reflection.
 It can cause errors.

-- Supported file formats: JPEG, PNG, WebP, GIF, BMP, SVG, etc.
+- Supported file formats: JPEG, PNG, WebP, GIF, BMP, etc.

 Skin Lesion Selection

 Accurate skin lesion selection is very important for higher accuracy.
 Select or adjust the selection box such that the box to be tight but a little wider to the skin lesion.
 Choose one of the following options and drag the mouse;

 - ⇱ top and left borders (move): To align top and left borders.
 This moves the whole selection box.